 Medical Errors Cause Thousands of Deaths

-After heart disease and cancer, preventable medical error is the third leading cause of death in the United States.
+According to the National Institute of Health, after heart disease and cancer, preventable medical errors are the third leading cause of death in the United States.
 The Journal of Patient Safety recently published a study that estimates that between 200,000 and 400,000 people die annually in the United States from preventable medical errors in hospitals.
 This number does not include those who died outside of hospitals because of medical errors.

-As a result of the improvements in vehicle safety – air bags, improved seat belts, improved crash- worthiness of vehicles, improved highway design – vehicle collision deaths have declined dramatically.
-In 1980, 50,000 died from motor vehicle collision and in 2011 this number was 36,000.
+As a result of the improvements in vehicle safety—air bags, improved seat belts, improved crash-worthiness of vehicles, improved highway design—vehicle collision deaths have declined dramatically.
+In 1980, 50,000 people died from motor vehicle collision and in 2011 this number was 36,000.
 Twice as many people died from hospital infections as by automobile collisions.
 The numbers are frightening.
-In 2011 some 700,000 people got an infection associated with health care and 10 percent of those people died.
+In 2011 some 700,000 people got an infection associated with health care and 10% of those people died.
 According to an article in a leading international health care safety journal, one in 80 people in the United States is misdiagnosed as an outpatient annually, and 80,000 die as a result of diagnostic errors.
 This number is in addition to the large number of errors that occur in hospitals.